 - Annual mammogram: Get yearly mammograms starting at age 40 or as suggested by your physician, based on family history or other risk factors for breast cancer.

 - Annual physical: Have a doctor perform an annual clinical breast exam.

-Our breast cancer specialists are dedicated to ensuring you receive the highest quality and most personalized treatment options available.
+Our breast cancer specialists in Kansas City are dedicated to ensuring you receive the highest quality breast cancer care and most personalized treatment options available.
 This includes the latest breast medical oncology, breast surgical options, breast reconstruction, breast radiation therapy and leading-edge clinical trials not available elsewhere.
 Where you receive cancer treatment matters, and breast cancer care is all we do.